 Do you feel your best when?
 In the morning.
 I always have the most energy in the early morning.

 Favorite clothing item and why?
 Dresses from my friend’s clothing line Mociun.
 The textile patterns make me happy and I love wearing something a friend created.

 Proudest moment in parenting?
 Making it through Eli’s birth without pain meds was my first moment of pride as a mom.

 What makes you feel guilty?
 When I’m on my iPhone while with Eli.
-I try not too, but it’s hard to resist sometimes.
+I try not to, but it’s hard to resist sometimes.
 It can be a savior, making me feel connected to the rest of the world and not completely absorbed in my new life as a mom, but I definitely feel guilty about it too.
+Bottom of Form

 Jaime Rugh is an artist and author of the blog Found While Walking.

 Read more on our blog!